 Taking a complete break can lead to a loss of knowledge, and you want to avoid that if you can — while still having summer fun.

-But if you find a local, in-person tutor or a tutoring center that you trust, it can still be hard to make appointments at scheduled times, and you run the risk of missing sessions – sometimes that you’ve already paid for – due to family trips or other responsibilities.
+If you find a local, in-person tutor or a tutoring center that you trust, it can still be hard to make appointments at scheduled times, and you run the risk of missing sessions – sometimes that you’ve already paid for – due to family trips or other responsibilities.

 The solution?
 A math tutor app or math tutoring program that includes online tutoring is the ideal way to keep your child learning math throughout the summer months and into the next school year.
 Below are some tips to make a math help app work for you and your student.